dotnet/csharplang/proposals/interceptors-issues-2024-01.md

 We propose changing this to define the `SyntaxTree.FilePath` for a generated file to be equivalent to the file path which the generated file *would be written to* if `$(EmitCompilerGeneratedFiles)` is true in the project.
 This will also have the effect of increasing the behavioral consistency of a project which is compiled with generators in-box, versus emitting the generated files, removing the generators, and recompiling.

+To support this, we will add a compiler flag `/outputgeneratedfiles`, which defaults to `true` on the command line.
+It instructs the compiler to write generated files to disk when `/generatedfilesout=...` is also provided.
+TODO: Our goal is to just get default behaviors consistent when using the msbuild task. e.g. generated code should not be written to disk, unless `$(EmitCompilerGeneratedFiles)` is true, and so on.
+It might make more sense to default the flag to false given this.
+The only concern would be breaking handwritten invocations of csc, but that might be fine.
+Then, if the flag is set to true but no `generatedfilesout` is given, a warning is reported.

 ### Add `[InterceptsLocation(string locationSpecifier)]`

 We propose adding the following well-known constructor: